stevezhangzA/nash-chain-of-thought/README.md

 ## Multi path inference with CoT

-Previously, [2] showcase that multi-path CoT inference with voting the highest frequency answer can improve the accuracy of prediction.
+Previously, self-consistency[2] showcase that multi-path CoT inference with voting the highest frequency answer can improve the accuracy of prediction.
 However, it's computing in-sufficient to conduct multi-path inference.
 Therefore, we propose Nash CoT to solve this limitation.

 ### The framework of Nash CoT:

-Nash CoT utilize template to guide LLM correctly answer the question and
+Nash CoT utilize question related contextual information as the template to inference in each path, while utilizing Preference Equilibrium to allivate overconfident generation.

 ![image](demonstration.png)